 - Spider mites produce fine webbing and can appear as tiny red and brown dots when shaken out of the tree.
 The mites also create small red stains on carpets, ornaments, or furnishings and quickly die after the tree is cut.

 - Praying mantis eggs can hatch when introduced to the warmth of the home and if so, there can be hundreds of tiny mantids wandering in search for food.

 - Beetles and non-threatening spiders can also be found on Christmas trees.

 It is important to note that none of the insects that emerge from a fresh-cut tree will cause any harm or damage to the tree, house, furnishing or occupants.
 Do not spray Christmas trees with pesticides, as they may do more harm than the insects themselves.

-If you’d like to learn more about what to watch out for this holiday season, see this recent news story (click here) featuring one of our Regional Trainers discussing the topic of pests and Christmas trees.
+If you’d like to learn more about what to watch out for this holiday season, see this recent news story featuring one of our Regional Trainers discussing here.